edgar-avetisyan-vay/atlas/README.md

 Atlas is a containerized stack (Go scanner + FastAPI API + NGINX + React UI) that discovers the hosts that live on or near the Docker host it runs on and renders the results in an interactive dashboard.
 Everything you need to build, run, or redeploy the tool is in this repository.

+### 📢 Migration notice

+This project is now maintained by the community instead of the original author.
+Images are published to the `atlasproject/atlas` namespace going forward.
+If you have older notes or scripts that reference `keinstien/atlas`, update them to the new registry so future contributors and reviewers are all working from the same commands.

 ---
 ## ✨ Highlights
 - **Docker & host scanners** collect IPs, MACs, open ports, network names, and per-interface metadata for containers and LAN devices.